jblanc86-maker/blanc-quant-lob-engine/docs/gates.md

   - Clearly label outputs as “gated” vs “ungated” for reviewers

 ## Separation of concerns

 Store baselines separately:

 - Ungated: `artifacts/golden/...`
 - Gated: `artifacts/stress/...`

 ## Bottom line

 - Dynamic execution gates keep runs behaving under adversarial inputs.
 - Release gates keep the codebase honest across time.
 - Run ungated for truth, gated for resilience — ship only when both pass.

+## Tooling

+- `scripts/verify_bench.py` enforces the policies above using `bench.jsonl`,
+  `metrics.prom`, and the per-runner baselines under `artifacts/baselines/`.
+- `.github/workflows/verify-bench.yml` wires the script into a `workflow_dispatch` entry point so you can run gates on demand (or clone the workflow for nightly CI).